 I’m a Senior Policy Fellow in Ethics of Modelling and Simulation at the LSE’s Data Science Institute.
-I’m also a Fellow of the London Mathematical Laboratory, where I lead the research programme on Inference from Models.
+I’m also a Fellow of the London Mathematical Laboratory, where I lead the research programme on Inference from Models, and an Honorary Senior Research Fellow at UCL’s Department of Science, Technology, Engineering and Public Policy.

 I am interested in personal as well as organisational decision-making, and the motivations and factors that influence individuals to take action to reduce their own carbon footprint.
 I am reducing my own ecological footprint to a “One Planet” level and do not fly to conferences, instead exploring other ways to contribute to those out of physical reach.